When is the next live event?

 Can kids come to the events?

 That’s your call.
-We aim to make the event approximately PG-13.
+We aim to make the event approximately PG-13 for small amounts of language and violence.

 Why did you start charging for kids?